-The Center of Excellence in Infectious Disease's purpose is to expand the capacity of infectious disease research in key areas of border-population health, particularly, research in influenza, vector-borne viral illnesses (ex.
+The purpose of the Center of Emphasis in Infectious Diseases is to expand the capacity of infectious disease research in key areas of border-population health, particularly research in influenza, vector-borne viral illnesses (ex.
 West Nile), and human immunodeficiency virus (HIV).
-Cross-border infectious disease transmission is a significant public health and border security concern because residents of the Paso del Norte Region, are medically underserved, economically disadvantaged, and geographically isolated.
+Cross-border infectious disease transmission is a significant public health and border security concern because residents of the Paso del Norte Region are medically underserved, economically disadvantaged, and geographically isolated.
 Infectious diseases can be particularly difficult to deal with in areas where low health literacy and crowding may compound the spread of disease.
-HIV, Dengue and West Nile Infections are some examples of diseases prevalent in the region.
+HIV, Dengue, and West Nile infections are some examples of diseases prevalent in the region.

-The Center of 20 faculty/researchers and staff has a vaccine development program that is attempting to generate mucosal vaccines against ordinary seasonal infections but also against infectious agents that might be used as biological weapons.
-For instance, a current research interest is in developing influenza vaccines that don't require embryonated chick eggs for production and contain conserved B and T-cell epitopes to utilize cognate help and generate a broader, more long lasting immunity to influenza.
+The center has a vaccine development program that is attempting to generate mucosa vaccines against ordinary seasonal infections, but also against infectious agents that might be used as biological weapons.
+For instance, a current research interest is in developing influenza vaccines that don't require embryonated chick eggs for production and contain conserved B and T-cell epitopes to utilize cognate help and generate a broader, more long-lasting immunity to influenza.